Upright rows are good for building impressive shoulders and a powerful upper back. But let’s be honest: this exercise is also controversial.

 This grip width provides a balanced activation of the shoulder muscles, including the deltoids, trapezius, and biceps.

-It allows for a greater range of motion compared to the close grip.
-And it is generally considered to be a safer option for most individuals.
+It allows for a greater range of motion than the close grip and is generally considered to be a safer option for most individuals.
+It gives balanced muscle activation.

-The normal grip variation provides overall shoulder development and is suitable for those seeking balanced muscle activation.
+The normal grip variation provides overall shoulder development and suits those seeking balanced muscle activation.

 How To Do

-1. Stand facing the barbell with your feet shoulder width apart and load it with the weight you want to use.
+- Stand facing the barbell with your feet shoulder-width apart and load it with the weight you want to use.

-2. To grasp the barbell, hold it with an overhand grip and hands that are slightly closer than shoulder width apart.
+- To grasp the barbell, hold it with an overhand grip and hands that are slightly closer than shoulder-width apart.

-4. Keeping your back straight and eyes facing forwards, lift the bar straight up while keeping it as close to your body as possible.
+- Keep your back straight and eyes facing forward, and lift the bar straight up while keeping it as close to your body as possible.

 2. Close Grip Barbell Upright Row